Skip to main content

 Electronic Cigarettes | Frequently Asked Questions

-What is the new tax on e-cigarettes?
+What is Vermont’s tax on e-cigarettes?

 • Tobacco.
 Certain tobacco products are taxable in Vermont when manufactured from, derived from, or contain tobacco, and when intended for human consumption.
 This excludes cigarettes, little cigars, roll-your-own tobacco, snuff, and new smokeless tobacco, which are subject to different taxes and rates.